invariantlabs-ai/docs/docs/mcp-scan/index.md

 <a href="./proxying" class='tile primary'>
     <span class='tile-title'>MCP Proxying with mcp-scan</span>
-    <span class='tile-description'>Monitors, logs and safeguards all MCP traffic on your machine.</span>
+    <span class='tile-description'>Monitors, logs, and safeguards all MCP traffic on your machine.</span>
 </a>

 <a href="../guardrails/" class='tile'>